 University of Western States provides official and unofficial transcripts upon receipt of a signed, written request to the office of the registrar.
-The transcript request form may be found on the university website or in the office of the registrar.
+Transcripts may be requested here or by contacting the office of the registrar.
 Requests for official transcripts must be accompanied by payment in the form of check, cash or charge in the amount of the current transcript fee, posted on the website.
 Official transcripts bear the signature of the office of the registrar and UWS seal.

 Requests for transcripts will be honored only when the student or graduate is in good financial standing with no indebtedness to the university.
-For additional information refer to Policy 1237 Transcripts.
+For additional information, refer to Policy 1237 Transcripts.